NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 We recommend that all Nodes are placed within 1km of a SensorStation to ensure that all data is effectively transferred from the Nodes to the SensorStation.
 This assumes good line-of-sight between the Nodes and the SensorStation, so every installation must consider topography, vegetation, or height of Nodes and/or SensorStation antennas when estimating detection distance.
 Some trial and error should be expected when setting up your Node grid.

 Nodes can be used for various reasons to answer a number of questions.
 This section assumes that Nodes are being used for localization, or estimating a location within a Node grid from multiple simultaneous Node detections.
-In this case it’s important to understand the relationship between distance and signal strength between your tags and your grid of nodes.
+In this case, it’s important to understand the relationship between distance and signal strength between your tags and your grid of Nodes.
 This can be accomplished using one of your tags and a CTT Sidekick.
-This is covered in the Sidekick User Guide, but assuming you have a good handle on at what distance signal strength becomes uninformative, with regards to distance, you will want to ensure that your node spacing is less than this distance.
-In several empirical cases we have found that distance to be ~150m, so spacing nodes every 100m or less is good for a number of bird species.
-For species that spend their life on the ground (turtles, etc.) this distance may be closer to 50m, but ultimately will require some test data collection.
+This is covered in the Sidekick User Guide, but assuming you have a good handle on the distance at which signal strength becomes uninformative with regard to distance, you will want to ensure that your Node spacing is less than this distance.
+In several empirical cases, we have found that distance to be ~150m, so spacing Nodes every 100m or less is good for a number of bird species.
+For species that spend their life on the ground (turtles, etc.), this distance may be closer to 50m, but will ultimately require some test data collection.

 • CTT SensorStation V2 or V3